ltpitt/python-simple-notifications/README.md

 Example simple_notification_config.py path for a Linux installation:
 `/usr/local/lib/python2.7/dist-packages/simple_notifications/simple_notifications_config.py  `

-As last step remember to make the simple_notification_config.py file readable only for the user that will run the script.
+As last step remember to make the simple_notification_config.py file readable only by the user that will run the script.

 On Windows right click on the file, properties and then customize the permissions tab using this explanation: